AndreasChristianson/aoc-2023/README.md

    - Like bash but none of the variable prefix rules make sense.
 3. scheme (racket-8.11.1)
    - tooling (4/10)
+     - Error messages didn't have worthwhile stack traces.
+They were truncated and just method names with line numbers.
    - experience (4/10)
    - sugar (3/10)
    - brevity (3/10)